 What did you eat yesterday?

 Can’t remember?
 Neither can most anyone else.

-And even if you can remember most of it, do you have any idea how much you ate?
+And even if you can remember some of it, do you have any idea how much you ate?

 If like most people you eat mindlessly, the answer is almost certainly “NO.”